 (1) for full-semester courses,

-(a) for instructors with 100 examinations or fewer in one or more courses, grades will be due no later than January 16 (or if a weekend day or holiday then the first immediately preceding business day); since January 16, 2020 is a weekday, all grades for first-year classes are due Friday, January 14, 2022.
+Grades will be due no later than January 16 (or if a weekend day or holiday then the first immediately preceding business day); since January 16, 2021 is a weekend, all grades for first-year classes are due Friday, January 14, 2022.
 All grades for upper-level classes with 100 or less exams are also due on Friday, January 14, 2022.